Configuration

 exitNodeAllowLanAccess: false

-Mediated egress is a browser/app QA feature where a lease exits to the internet through an operator machine over the Cloudflare Worker mediator.
-The first implementation is opt-in and profile-based.
+Mediated egress is a browser/app QA feature where a lease exits to the internet through an operator machine over the coordinator mediator.
+It is opt-in and profile-based.

 egress: